DanielGibson/Linux-app-wrapper/README.md

 and then executes your application.
 (If an LD_LIBRARY_PATH is already set, the changes from the wrapper will be prepended to it)

+ I wrote a lengthy blogpost about this: http://blog.gibson.sh/2017/11/26/creating-portable-linux-binaries/

-This is helpful to create programs for Linux that work on a wide range of distributions (incl. older and bleeding edge ones), even if they need fairly recent versions of the supported libs (e.g. to support C++11 or C++14).
+In short, this is helpful to create programs for Linux that work on a wide range of distributions (incl. older and bleeding edge ones), even if they need fairly recent versions of the supported libs (e.g. to support C++11 or C++14).
 By making sure you only override the system libs if the supplied version is newer,